szakem81/Shem-Zakem-Portfolio/README.md

 **Strategic product leader with experience across military, startup, and Fortune 500 environments.
 I build measurable, scalable solutions by aligning cross‑functional teams, prioritizing high‑ROI work, and shipping reliable systems that reduce cost and drive revenue.**

 **How to read this repo**
-- Top: one-line headlines for quick scanning.
+- Top: Headline summary for quick scanning.
 - Body: 2–3 sentence summaries for recruiter and hiring manager review.
 - Case studies: linked long narratives and artifacts for hiring managers who want the full story.

 ---

-## Private Consultant | Principal Program Manager Growth and Efficiency
+## Private Consultant
+### Principal Program Manager Growth and Efficiency

 **Sep 2023 – Present • Medford OR**

 ### Small Business Modernization

 Transformed restaurant operations and launched digital revenue channels, driving a **21%** monthly revenue uplift and a **36%** increase in online sales; **leveraged LLM and ML along with generative AI** to accelerate analysis, strategy identification, roadmap planning, and presentation generation.